Learn About the Healthcare System & Medical Insurance Options for Expats in India

 Private Healthcare

-Private healthcare in India is at par with the developed countries.
+India’s private healthcare sector, which forms an essential part of the India Healthcare System, comprises first-rate tertiary hospitals and state-of-the-art specialty centers; nevertheless, quality and patient experience differ substantially across providers and regions.
 Expats have access to quality treatment in state-of-the-art facilities with skillful medical professionals.
 Since the cost of treatment is lower than those in developed countries, India has become a destination for medical tourism.
 Most private hospitals are located in all the major cities of India.
 Expats in rural areas would have to travel for a few hours to reach the nearest private hospital.

 Emergency medical services